 California Dog Bite Strict Liability Statutes

-As a dog attack attorney in Orange County, we see all different kinds of dog bite cases.
-In fact, a lot of what we see as dog attack lawyers, are not just dog bites, but other injuries dogs cause.
-The California dog bite statute is to protect victims from dog bites.
-As we have seen, some dogs have the ability to not only be overly aggressive, but their behaviors can be downright vicious.
-As a dog attack lawyer in Orange County, we wanted to make sure that you are familiar with the strict liability statute.
+As a dog attack attorney in Orange County, we see all different kinds of dog bite cases. in fact, a lot of what we see as dog attack lawyers, are not just dog bites, but other injuries dogs cause.
+The California dog bite statute is to protect victims from dog bites. as we have seen, some dogs have the ability to not only be overly aggressive, but their behaviors can be downright vicious.
+At Silverthorne Attorneys, we wanted to make sure that you are familiar with the strict liability statute.
 We also want you to know that there is a difference between strict liability and negligence in California dog bite injury claims.

 This means that the owner is liable for any damages and injuries the dog causes to someone else.
 This section specifically specifies that it only applies to a situation where a dog bites someone.
 It does not involve situations where the dog scratches, knocks over, or jumps on someone.
 That we will discuss a little further because there is the possibility of filing a negligence claim against the owner.
 This law protects those who suffer from dog bites only.

-California civil code section 3342.5 applies to any situation where the dog has a history of biting.
-This statute puts the owners on notice in order to prevent future attacks.
-The statute states:
+California Civil Code 3342.5 applies to any situation where the dog has a history of biting.
+This statute puts the owners on notice in order to prevent future attacks. the statute states:

 The owner of any dog that has bitten a human being shall have the duty to take such reasonable steps as necessary to remove any danger presented to other persons from bites by the animal.